Pistachio Tahini Halva

 Tahini halva sliced

-Pistachio halva is usually store-bought, but I'll show you just how easy it is to make your own homemade pistachio tahini halva dessert at home.
+Pistachio halva is usually store-bought, but it is easy to make your own homemade pistachio tahini halva dessert at home.
 All you need are a few simple ingredients and a food processor, and you're good to go!

 How to Make Pistachio Halva